gophercoders/website/content/teachernotes/KS2/lower/further-numbers.md

 Sums without brackets.
 {{< /hilight  >}}

-This is exactly the same behavior as you saw in the `numbers` program.
+This is exactly the same behaviour as you saw in the `numbers` program.
 Whatever appears between the inverted commas appears verbatim in the output.
 The only difference is the content of the lines that are printed.